-Flood Mitigation Assistance (FMA) is administered by the Florida Division of Emergency Management but is only available to communities that participate in the National Flood Insurance Program.
-The supported projects are similar to HMGP projects, such as relocation, building elevation, and flood control.55
+Flood Mitigation Assistance (FMA) is administered by the Mississippi Emergency Management Agency but is only available to communities that participate in the National Flood Insurance Program.
+The supported projects are similar to HMGP projects, such as relocation, building elevation, and flood control.

-Community Development Block Grant - Disaster Recovery (CDBG-DR) is administered by the Florida Department of Economic Opportunity's (FDEO) Office of Disaster Recovery, but the funding comes from the U.S. Department of Housing and Urban Development (HUD).
-FDEO must create a state-wide action plan explaining how it will use the funding, and HUD must approve the plan before the funds are released.
-The action plan is posted for public comment for a limited time, so Florida residents can advocate for different projects if they disagree with the plan.
+Community Development Block Grant - Disaster Recovery (CDBG-

+DR) is administered by the Mississippi Development Authority (MDA), but the funding comes from the U.S. Department of Housing and Urban Development (HUD).
+Mississippi Development Authority must create a state-wide action plan explaining how it will use the funding, and HUD must approve the plan before the funds are released.
+The action plan is posted for public comment for a limited time, so Mississippi residents can advocate for different projects if they disagree with the plan.
 Like many other programs, CDBG-DR is only available at a community level, but it is also specifically for low-income and other socially vulnerable neighborhoods.
 The projects are aimed at the elimination of blight and slums and supporting fair and affordable housing, infrastructure upgrades, and economic development.
 Individuals could benefit from the projects in a multitude of ways, so reading and understanding the action plan is advised.
-For more information, you can read this fact sheet provided by HUD or visit floridajobs.org.
+For more information, you can read this fact sheet provided by